MohammedYehia/react-context-ws/README.md

 ## What is react Context API?

-React's context allows you to share data with any component, by storing this data on a central place, you can think of it like a global store where every component would be able to request access to it. instead of the normal way of passing the data from the parent to the direct child via props which would cause sometimes something called prop drilling
+React's context allows you to share data with any component, by storing this data in a central place, you can think of it as a global store where every component would be able to access it. instead of the normal way of passing the data from the parent to the direct child via props which would cause sometimes something called prop drilling.

 ## What is prop drilling?

 Prop drilling (also called "threading"): passing props from component to another to another and so on.... refers to the process you have to go through to get data to parts of the React Component tree

-- for example if we have this tree of components
+- for example, if we have this tree of components

   ![](https://i.imgur.com/TGDgI2f.png)

-  and if we wanted to pass data to Component `C` then we have to pass it through `A` then `B` before getting access to it inside `C` component. we can solve this problem using ***Context API***.
+  and if we wanted to pass data to Component `C` then we have to pass it through `A` then `B` Component before getting access to it inside the `C` component. we can solve this problem using **_Context API_**.

 ## What do we need to start working with the Context API?

-It's a built-in feature You will only need a react 16.3 or above, no external libraries or anything.
+It's a built-in feature.You will only need React 16.3 or above, no external libraries or anything.

 ## The building blocks of Context API

 1. Context Instance.
 2. Provider.
 3. Consumer.

 ### Context Instance:

 It is the instance we are going to use to link the parts together.

 ```jsx